KBOct/KBOct.github.io/_posts/2019-01-21-black-scholes-pricing-with-greeks-in-python-3.md

 plt.show()
 {% endhighlight %}

+# Approximation

-We get the following animation :
+We get the following approximation as  :

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CallBS.gif)
 {:class="img-responsive"}

+# Greeks

 Then we go ahead and compute the greeks according to the following formulas: